manojgudi/senml_yang_draft/draft.md

 --- abstract

-SenML is one of the most popular data formats used by the Internet-of-Things (IoT) devices to send simple sensor readings and device parameters over the network.
-However, a lack of a YANG model for SenML means it cannot be used with applications which already conform to YANG models.
-Furthermore, some of the encoding-formats and tools available for YANG models, cannot be extended to devices sending data in SenML format.
-This document provides one of the ways to model SenML format in YANG.
-Additionally, SenML is encoded into CORECONF format using this YANG model to concisely represent the data.
+SenML is one of the data formats used by the Internet-of-Things (IoT) devices to send simple sensor readings and device parameters over the network.
+However, a lack of a YANG model for SenML means it cannot be used by the applications which already use YANG for data modeling and validation.
+Furthermore, some of the encoding formats and tools available for YANG models, cannot be used by the devices sending data in SenML format.
+This document provides one of the ways to model SenML data in YANG.
+Additionally, SenML data is encoded into CORECONF format using this YANG model to concisely represent the data.

 --- middle

 # Introduction

-In its simplest form, an IoT device typically consists of at least one sensor, and ability to send this sensor measurements over the network.
+In its simplest form, an IoT device consists of at least one sensor, and ability to send measurements of this sensor over the network.
 Occasionally, the device parameters can also be sent over the network to monitor and manipulate its behavior.
-Such devices are also constrained on energy, network (in its availability as well as bandwidth), and data processing capabilities as they employ primitive processors.
+Such devices are constrained on energy, network (in its availability as well as bandwidth), and data processing capabilities as they embed primitive processors.
 Consequently, SenML is an appropriate choice for representing this nature of data from these devices.

-However, as much as SenML is useful in building simple IoT applications, a well-defined data model for the same would allow developers and engineers alike to build more complex data systems if SenML can be represented as a YANG model.
+As much as SenML is useful in building simple IoT applications, a well-defined data model for the same would allow developers and engineers alike to build more complex data systems if the data can be modeled in YANG.
 Subsequently, the YANG model of SenML can leverage SID based CORECONF representation of its data to further reduce network footprint and improve its interoperability with other network devices.

 # SenML Format

 SenML or Sensor Measurement Lists is an data format used by the constrained devices to send sensor information over the networks {{RFC8428}}.
 These measurements are often structured as key-value pairs where the keys (also known as fields) describe the associated sensor data.
 Each field has a well defined label, whether it is mandatory to be included and the permitted values it can carry.
 SenML also reduces sending redundant information over the network by introducing concepts such as base-name, base-unit, base-version, base-time and base-value.

-Moreover, the format specifies how the application payload can be serialized in three popular formats before sending it over the network- JSON (JavaScript Object Notation) {{RFC8259}}, CBOR (Concise Binary Object Representation){{RFC8949}} and XML (Extensible Markup Language).
+The format specifies how the application payload can be serialized in three popular formats before sending it over the network- JSON (JavaScript Object Notation) {{RFC8259}}, CBOR (Concise Binary Object Representation){{RFC8949}} and XML (Extensible Markup Language).

-Although SenML record has a well-defined Concise Data Definition Language (CDDL) for JSON and CBOR representations in section 11 of {RFC8428}}, the lack of an accompanying data model means it is harder to use SenML for applications with strict requirement for data organization and data validation.
-Additionally, SenML format needs more work to integrate with messages which have well defined data models.
-Finally, SenML CDDL cannot be used directly to extend to other  data formats such as CoAP Management Interface (CORECONF){{I-D.ietf-core-comi}}.
+Although a SenML record has a well-defined Concise Data Definition Language (CDDL) for JSON and CBOR representations in section 11 of {RFC8428}}, the lack of an accompanying data model means it is harder to use it for applications with strict requirement for data organization and validation.
+Additionally, SenML CDDL cannot be used directly to extend to other  data formats such as CoAP Management Interface (CORECONF){{I-D.ietf-core-comi}}.

 # YANG Model Language

-YANG or Yet Another Next Generation is data modeling language used to describe the organization and constraints of configuration and state data of the network elements.
+YANG or Yet Another Next Generation is data modeling language used to describe the organization and constraints on the configuration and state data of the network devices.
 This data is typically exchanged using NETCONF or RESTCONF protocols {{RFC7950}}.
-YANG boasts of rich data types and language features to represent constraints on data as rules useful for data-validation.
-These models often are considered de-facto interchange formats for a particular protocol (or application) which allows network device manufacturers to build inter-operable devices.
-Additionally, YANG supports several language extensions for constructing user-defined data types, recursive data models and allowing inheritance to reuse existing data models {{RFC6095}}.
+As YANG models are considered de-facto interchange formats for a particular protocol (or application) which allows network device manufacturers to build inter-operable devices.
+YANG has rich data types, language features, and supports several extensions for constructing user-defined data types, recursive data models and allowing inheritance to reuse existing data models {{RFC6095}} among others.

 <!--
 YANG organizes the data hierarchically in a tree format.
 The fundamental element of a YANG module which contains data is called a leaf, and each leaf is associated with a well-defined data type.
 The relationship between these leaves are modeled using elements such as containers, lists, grouping, choice etc. The entire YANG model can be visualized as a tree using helpful tools such as pyang.
 YANG models also outline a way to encode into popular serialization formats such as JSON, CBOR and XML in {{RFC9254}}.
 -->

 Logically, to model SenML format into a YANG model, the measurements can be designed as YANG lists and each SenML record is a grouping containing leaves of SenML fields and values {{RFC9254}}.
-Additional constraints and rules can be added to YANG model ensure conformance with SenML specification.
+Additional constraints and rules can be added to the model ensure conformance with SenML specification.
 Visually it can be represented as follows:

 |---
-| SenML Element | YANG Element
+| SenML Element | YANG Equivalent
 |-|-
 | Measurement   | List
 | Field         | Leaf